 At this Saitou knew what was coming.
-He might have interrupted here to prevent it, since Sagara had paused for effect, but he feared that what the idiot had in mind was the least of the possible evils, and was busy bracing himself for it.
+He might have interrupted to prevent it, since Sagara had paused for effect, but he feared that what the roosterhead had in mind was the least of the possible evils; he was busy bracing himself for it.

 “Fujita and me are lovers,” Sagara announced with offhand grandeur.